phonologus/edam/README.md

     make clean && make && make install

+Installation is into `/usr/local/bin` by default.
+A custom install location can be given by setting the `PREFIX` environment variable.
+For example, to install `edam` into `/opt/bin` invoke:

+	make install PREFIX=/opt

+or:

+	PREFIX=/opt make install

-Installation is into `/usr/local/bin`.
-The `edam` binary is self-contained, and can be moved anywhere.
-The manpage is installed to `/usr/local/share/man/man1`.
+The `edam` binary is
+self-contained, and can be moved anywhere.
+The manpage is installed to `$(PREFIX)/share/man/man1`.
 The `sedam` script and its manpage are also installed.

 To uninstall, `make uninstall`.